 Many traditional Labour supporters abandoned the party to vote UKIP in the 2015 General Election, and many more voted Leave in the 2016 EU referendum.
 It is now widely accepted that Labour’s open borders stance on immigration has been a major reason for the party’s declining vote share and influence.

-Still Abbott remains in cloud cuckoo land.
-In the face of all the evidence, she insists that there would be electoral gain to be had by adapting Labour’s immigration policy to the wishes of the public:
+In the face of all the evidence, Abbott insists that there would be electoral gain to be had by adapting Labour’s immigration policy to the wishes of the public:

 We can’t fight and win an election in 2020 as Ukip-lite.
 The idea that moving right on immigration in post-industrial Britain will save us seats is I think misconceived.